Unveiling the Light Speed Revolution: The Power of Fiber Optics

 Fiber optics, the transmission of information through thin strands of glass or plastic, dates back to the early 19th century.
 However, it wasn’t until the 1960s that significant advancements were made in the field.
 British scientist Harold Hopkins and his American counterpart Narinder Singh Kapany independently discovered the fundamental principles of fiber optics and its potential for transmitting light signals over long distances.

-By the 1970s, the first applications of fiber optics emerged.
-Telecommunication companies quickly realized the benefits of this technology, such as high bandwidth, low loss, and immunity to electromagnetic interference.
+By the 1970s, the first practical applications of fiber optics emerged.
+Telecommunication quickly realized the benefits of this technology, such as high bandwidth, low loss, and immunity to electromagnetic interference.
 Fiber optics became the foundation of modern telecommunication networks, replacing traditional copper wires.

 The Science Behind Fiber Optics